Below is a rough translation of Luke 16:19-31, the gospel reading for the 19th Sunday after Pentecost in the Revised Common Lectionary.

 1. Abraham’s use of “child,” corresponds with the rich man’s use of “Father Abraham.”
 It also seems to deflate the rich man’s presumption a bit.

 2. It is interesting that Abraham frames the distinction in what the rich man and Lazarus both “received” in life, not in their accomplishments.
+If what the rich man had were things that he received, rather than earned or was entitled to, it makes the case for generosity as a result, rather than living sumptuously and refusing the needs of a desperate poor man.

 3. It is further interesting that Abraham does not say, “therefore he is comforted while you suffer.”
 A “therefore” would have stated clearly that having a comfortable life before death means suffering after, and suffering before death means having a comfortable life after.
 Based on the way the story was begun, I think the rich man’s lack of attention to Lazarus while living sumptuously is the reason why he is in flames after death.